• Cayo Romano

 GETTING THERE

 Guests will fly into Havana where you will be met by a Slipstream Angling representative as soon as you clear customs.
-You will be driven into downtown Havana where you will spend the night enjoying the sights and sounds of this dynamic city.
-The next morning, guests will depart Havana in one of our modern air conditioned vans or buses, depending on group size.
+Guests will then depart directly to the Zapata in one of our modern air conditioned vans or buses, depending on group size.
 The trip takes 2.5 hours and we will usually stop once for refreshments.
 Las Salinas is the small launch site inside the National Park, where the bonefish skiffs leave from each morning.
 In order to get down to Salinas, guests have to pass through a Cuban Military check point located at the edge of the park boundary.
 There is only one road down to Las Salinas and all visitors heading into and out of the park are closely monitored to prevent the poaching of fish and wildlife.
-The ride from the hotel through the park and down to Salinas takes 35 minutes and we have a full time professional driver who handles all the driving and is with you for the duration of you trip.
+The ride from the hotel through the park and down to Salinas takes about 50 minutes, depending on road conditions and there is a full time professional driver who handles all the driving and is with you for the duration of you trip.

 Slipstream Angling is a full service travel company and can handle international airfare, Cuban Visa applications, as well as a host of other services relating to your trip.
 Please contact us directly at 1 866 644-7703 for assistance.